richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 distinguished from IPv6 addresses only by their length (4 as opposed to 16 bytes).

-For an IP address that appears in a URI-ID, the "host" component of both the reference identity and the presented identifier.
+For an IP address that appears in a URI-ID, the "host" component of both the reference identity and the presented identifier must match.
 These are parsed as either an "IP-literal" (following {{!IPv6}}) or an "IPv4address" (following {{!IPv4}}).
 If the resulting bytes are equal, the IP address matches.